oicr-gsi/ichorCNA/README.md

 ## Commands
- This section lists command(s) run by WORKFLOW workflow
+ This section lists command(s) run by ichorCNA workflow

- * Running WORKFLOW
+ * Running ichorCNA workflow

  IchorCNA allows for quantification of tumor content in cfDNA.
 The input for this workflow is an array of fastq pairs with their read group information.
 This ichorCNA workflow first calls bwaMem for an alignment to the specified reference genome; then if multiple fastq pairs are specified the bam files are merged using samtools.
 The next step prepares the data for ichorCNA which is the final step in the workflow.